NeverSinkDev/NeverSink-Filter/README.md

 - **Regular** = Shows all rares and some "potentially useful items", great for solo selffound environments.
 Still shows a lot of items
 - **Semi-Strict** = Shows the top ~65% of all rares, hides less popular recipes and crafting bases.
 This is a good allrounder version.
-- **Strict** = Shows the top ~35% of all rares, hides most recipes and crafting bases.
+- **Strict** = Shows the top ~35% of all rares, hides most recipes, crafting bases, armorers and augmentations.
 Designed for optimized builds, that want to farm/grind effectively.
-- **Very Strict** = Shows the top ~15% of all rares, hides scrolls, armorers and augmentations.
+- **Very Strict** = Shows the top ~15% of all rares, hides scrolls.
 Only shows the best crafting bases and recipes.
 Designed for very fast, well geared meta builds.
 - **Uber Strict** = Shows the top ~5% of all rares, hides transmutations and whetstones.
 Advised for insanely fast builds, such as vaal spark and well organized parties.
 - **Uber+ Strict** = No rares, no currency under an alch, hides a ton of other things.
 Designed to keep your screen clean in the most extreme of environments.
 Customize on filterblade and don't complain if it's too strict.